 Madikeri town has many other tourist spots as well such as Madikeri Fort, Omkareshwara Temple and Abbey Falls/Abbi Falls.

 One of the many tourist spots of Coorg, Somwarpet is a place worth visiting.
 The town has many interesting tourist spots for one to go and spend a few memorable moments.
 Like other small towns of Coorg such as Madikeri, Kakkabe, Kabini, Siddapur, etc. Somwarpet also promises enjoyment and relaxation.

-A village named Doddamalthe is located at a distance of 6 km from Somwarpet presents amazing sight-seeing options.
-It has a captivating and serene lake – Honnamana Kere which is apparently the largest lake in Coorg region.
-The area around the lake is also mesmerising with lush greenery, soothing atmosphere and a huge spread of coffee estates.
+A village named Doddamalthe is located at a distance of 6 km from Somwarpet presents amazing sightseeing options.
+It has a captivating and serene lake – Honnamana Kere which is apparently the largest lake in the Coorg region.
+The area around the lake is also mesmerising with lush greenery, a soothing atmosphere and a huge spread of coffee estates.

 It has high importance amongst people of the Hindu faith.
 People from various parts come here, especially during the festival of Gowri when a special pooja is held and offerings are made to the Goddess Honnamma.

 Along with these, for nature lovers, Somwarpet also has one of the three wildlife sanctuaries of Coorg.
-The Pushpagiri Wildlife Sanctuary in located in Somwarpet.
-The sanctuary offers its tourists with rich flora and fauna.
+The Pushpagiri Wildlife Sanctuary is located in Somwarpet.
+The sanctuary offers its tourists rich flora and fauna.
 With amazing routes with varying level of difficulty, it is a trekker’s paradise as well.
-All the bird watchers also will have good time here spotting some interesting avian creatures.
+All the bird watchers also will have a good time here spotting some interesting avian creatures.

 The waterfalls in Somwarpet, Mallalli Falls also makes for an interesting visit.
 Mallalli falls with its beautiful white streams of water and lush greenery all around create a refreshing setting for tourists to spend some time.